gruntwork-io/infrastructure-as-code-training/packer-example/README.md

 1. Install [Packer](https://www.packer.io/).
 2. Add your AWS credentials as the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 3. Run `packer build simple-web-server.json`.
 4. When the build is done, it'll output the ID of an AMI in `us-east-1` that you can deploy.
-See the `terraform-example` folder for an example of how to deploy this AMI and run the Ruby on Rails app within it.
+See the `terraform-example-full` folder for an example of how to deploy this AMI and run the Ruby on Rails app within it.